wurli/tidyverse-dev-bot/news-files-annotated/cli.md

 !begin-bullets-2!

+-   !begin-bullet!
--   New experimental styles to create ANSI hyperlinks in RStudio and terminals that support them.
+    New experimental styles to create ANSI hyperlinks in RStudio and terminals that support them.
 See `?cli::links` for details (#513).

+    !end-bullet!
+-   !begin-bullet!
--   Expressions that start and end with a `{}` substitution are now styled correctly.
+    Expressions that start and end with a `{}` substitution are now styled correctly.
 E.g. `{.code {var1} + {var2}}` (#517).

+    !end-bullet!
+-   !begin-bullet!
--   New `{.obj_type_friendly}` inline style to format the type of an R object in a user friendly way (#463).
+    New `{.obj_type_friendly}` inline style to format the type of an R object in a user friendly way (#463).

+    !end-bullet!
+-   !begin-bullet!
--   Improved vector collapsing behavior. cli now shows both the beginning and end of the collapsed vector, by default (#419).
+    Improved vector collapsing behavior. cli now shows both the beginning and end of the collapsed vector, by default (#419).

+    !end-bullet!
+-   !begin-bullet!
--   Nested `cli()` calls work now (#497).
+    Nested `cli()` calls work now (#497).

+    !end-bullet!
+-   !begin-bullet!
--   Return values now work as they should within `cli()` calls (#496).
+    Return values now work as they should within `cli()` calls (#496).

+    !end-bullet!
+-   !begin-bullet!
--   Style attributes with underscores have new names with dashes
+    Style attributes with underscores have new names with dashes
     instead: `vec_sep`, `vec_last`, `vec_trunc`, `string-quote`.
 The old
     names still work, but the new ones take precedence (#483).

+    !end-bullet!
+-   !begin-bullet!
--   cli now does not crash at the end of the R session on Arm Windows (#494; @kevinushey)
+    cli now does not crash at the end of the R session on Arm Windows (#494; @kevinushey)

+    !end-bullet!
+-   !begin-bullet!
--   Vectors are truncated at 20 elements now by default, instead of 100 (#430).
+    Vectors are truncated at 20 elements now by default, instead of 100 (#430).

+    !end-bullet!
+-   !begin-bullet!
--   20 new spinners from the awesome [cli-spinners](https://github.com/sindresorhus/cli-spinners)
+    20 new spinners from the awesome
+    [cli-spinners](https://github.com/sindresorhus/cli-spinners)
     package, and from @HenrikBengtsson in #469.
 Run this to demo them, some need UTF-8 and emoji support:

+    !begin-codeblock!
     ``` r
     new <- c("dots13", "dots8Bit", "sand", "material", "weather", "christmas",
       "grenade", "point", "layer", "betaWave", "fingerDance", "fistBump",